Zweih/yaylog/README.md

 ## features

 - list installed packages with date/timestamps, dependencies, provisions, requirements, size on disk, and version
-- display package versions
-- filter results by explicitly installed packages
+- filter by explicitly installed packages
-- filter results by packages installed as dependencies
+- filter by packages installed as dependencies
 - filter by packages required by a specific package
-- sort results by installation date, alphabetically, or by size on disk
-- filter results by a specific installation date or date range
+- filter by a specific installation date or date range
-- filter results by package size or size range
+- filter by package size or size range
-- filter results by package name (substring match)
+- filter by package name (substring match)
+- sort by installation date, alphabetically, or by size on disk
 - output as a table or JSON

 ## why is it called yaylog if it works with other AUR helpers?